GolfredoPerezFernandez/GolfredoPerezFernandez/README.md

 Welcome to my GitHub Profile Page!

-I'm Golfredo 👨‍💻 Head of Community Engineers @ Moralis Web3
+I'm Golfredo 👨‍💻 Head of Blackchain Engineers @  Finance

 I come from Venezuela working remotely in the Metaverse